slequar/simons-sigmacomputing-plugins/README.md

 - **Clock Plugin** - A timer-based plugin that executes actions at regular intervals with configurable tick rates
 - **OnLoad Plugin** - An initialization plugin that triggers actions when loaded with optional delay
+- **Echo Plugin** - A simple pass-through plugin that receives a trigger and immediately sends back an output effect

 Visit the [deployed site](https://slequar.github.io/simons-sigmacomputing-plugins/) to get the plugin URLs for use in Sigma Computing.